-As a wilderness skills instructor for over 24 years, for a wood knife I like the Northwest Ranger.
+As a wilderness skills instructor for over a quarter of a century, for a wood skills knife I like the Northwest Ranger.
 (This knife is no longer available through SOG.)

-It's lightweight, which is good for packing around.
+It's lightweight, which is good for packing around but to light for chopping.
 It has a thin relief for carving, important, and it sharpens easily and holds an edge.

 The blade has a nice length.
 A little long, but what it was originally designed for, blade length is fine.
-The blade is stainless steel, so it's still a pain to sharpen but does what I need it to do.
+The blade is a high grade of stainless steel.

 The NW Rangers Finger Guard